python/cpython/Doc/library/collections.rst

    can be specified as a list of strings (such as ['x', 'y']).

-   Any valid Python identifier may be used for a fieldname except for names starting and ending with double underscores.
-Valid identifiers consist of letters, digits, and underscores but do not start with a digit and cannot be a :mod:`keyword` such as *class*, *for*, *return*, *global*, *pass*, *print*, or *raise*.
+   Any valid Python identifier may be used for a fieldname except for names starting with an underscore.
+Valid identifiers consist of letters, digits, and underscores but do not start with a digit or underscore and cannot be a :mod:`keyword` such as *class*, *for*, *return*, *global*, *pass*, *print*, or *raise*.